Smilegate: Crossfire

-According to a list made in 2014 by SuperData Research, Crossfire made the most amount of revenue among all F2P games worldwide.
+According to a list made in 2014 by SuperData Research, Crossfire made the most revenue among all F2P games worldwide.

 Crossfire was the world’s most played game until League of Legends took the first place in 2017.

 Lost Ark

 Lost Ark is a PC MMORPG developed by Smilegate RPG.
 Lost Ark was first released in South Korea in 2018 costing approximately 100 million KRW during the 7 years of development.
 It became increasingly popular in 2021 and became one of the top trending games in South Korea.

 In February 2022, the game was launched in Northern America and Europe via Steam.
 Lost Ark reached more than 1.32 million concurrent users on Steam, becoming the most played game on the platform.
 The record of 1.32 million concurrent users is the second place in the entire history of Steam, the first place being 3.25 million concurrent users of PUBG: Battlegrounds.
 Considering that Lost Ark was only released in North America and Europe, some argue that Lost Ark was more impactful than PUBG: Battlegrounds, which was released in China as well.